-Since my teen years in Europe – I was born in Germany, and grew up in France and Belgium – I have been searching for answers to life’s most fundamental questions, and I am discovering that the more I grow spiritually, the more meaningful both the spiritual search and the answers are becoming.
+I was born in Germany, and grew up in France and Belgium.
+During my childhood, I became interested in searching for answers to life’s most fundamental questions.
+That search continues and I am realizing that the more I grow spiritually, the more meaningful both the spiritual search and the answers are becoming.

 Growing up in a secular family I thought that the Holocaust, our German bête noire which I delved into deeply as a teenager, was proof that there was no God.
 I was unable to comprehend this and other human atrocities at the time.
-Then again, this quandary was what sent me searching for answers.
+But it was this quandary that sent me searching for answers.

-Originally, I was going to be a doctor.
-But things changed and I studied interior design instead.
-I kept pursuing my spiritual search all the while working in various fields over the years.
-Living in different cultures and travelling quite a bit since early childhood has helped me to become a keen cultural critic.
+While I set out to become a doctor, things changed and I studied interior design instead.
+However, I never let go of my spiritual search as I worked in various fields over the years.
+I enjoyed living in different cultures as a child and extensive traveling has helped me to become a keen cultural critic.

-During this time two people pointed out the strong philosophical and spiritual inclinations in my astrological chart.
-I took this as a sign to embrace this aspect of myself more fully and returned to school, first for an undergraduate degree in cultural and religious studies, then for a graduate degree in liberal studies, which I specifically designed around the idea of exploring our relationship with life and writing a book from the research that would come of it.
+Later in life, two people pointed out the strong philosophical and spiritual inclinations in my astrological chart.
+I took this as a sign to embrace this aspect of myself more fully and returned to school, first for an undergraduate degree in cultural and religious studies, then for a graduate degree in liberal studies.
+I designed my coursework around the idea of exploring our relationship with life and writing a book from the research.

-Each one of my graduate courses has evolved into one of the chapters of Deep Living, due out this winter, chapters on healing our life and our culture, healing our relationships with nature, agriculture, food, our bodies, healing the way we communicate with one another, and speculation about why our culture is in such seeming disarray and what we can do about it.
+My graduate research became the basis for my award-winning blog and books.
+There I explore healing our life and our culture; healing our relationships with nature, agriculture, food and our bodies; healing the way we communicate with one another; and speculation about why our culture is in such seeming disarray and what we can do about it.
 Although I will never be a physician, I love the fact that my life is coming full circle back to healing, albeit in a much broader sense.